scala/scala-lang/news/_posts/2015-02-05-scala-js-no-longer-experimental.md

 It seems like these properties satisfy to the requirements of a 1.0.0 version.
 What are you hiding?"

-If, on all the user-visible aspects, everything is now stable, it is still not true for one almost-implementation detail: the format of the intermediate files of Scala.js, the `.sjsir` files.
+While from all user-visible points of view Scala.js is stable, there remains just one quasi-implementation detail which might have to change in future versions – the format of the intermediate files of Scala.js, the `.sjsir` files.
-These files are basically the Scala.js equivalent of `.class` files for the JVM.
+These files are essentially the Scala.js equivalent of `.class` files for the JVM.
-We're not yet completely sure of their format, and we suspect we might still want to change it in the couple coming months.
+We're not yet completely certain that we're settled on their format, so we'd like to reserve the possibility of changing it in the coming months.
-Now, changing this format means breaking binary compatibility (by definition), and therefore would require a change in major version number.
+Doing so means breaking binary compatibility (by definition), and therefore would require a change in major version number.
-So we're reserving ourselves a last chance of modifying these without jumping straight to 2.0.0.
+So we're not yet jumping to version 1.0.0 just yet – this is so that we may give ourselves one last chance to modify the Scala.js intermediate format before we make the leap to our first major version.

-But otherwise, every other aspect of Scala.js is as stable as it get before getting widespread adoption.
+Though, rest assured!
+We're confident that Scala.js is otherwise stable and ready for widespread adoption.

-### Getting started
+## Getting started

 There are three main ways to get started with Scala.js: